 - Wednesday 12.30-5.30pm

 Current Annual Practising Certificate

 Membership of NZNO

-Accountability: to the Practice Manager.
-It is not expected that our nurses will take any responsibility beyond their training or comfort zones but instead will confer with the General Practitioners or Practice Manager when appropriate.
+Accountability: to the Practice Manager; it is not expected that our nurses will take any responsibility beyond their training or comfort zones but instead will confer with the GPs on clinical matters when appropriate.

 The assessment and management of patients as they present either with acute problems or as booked patients and providing services such as:

 - Triage of emergency cases, assessing their immediacy of need for medical care, putting them in a suitable location for observation and assessment and liaising with Doctors as appropriate.

 - Immunisations as part of National Schedule and Travel Schedules